 Yoga also works with the mind.
 Through a focus on deep, steady breathing even when the body is being physically challenged, we can cultivate an evenness of mind which we can tap into when needed outside class.
 Like when you're in a race and your mind is telling you that you're exhausted and you can't go on, but your body tells you to keep putting one foot in front of the other, to be present and to remember your breathing.
 Yoga can help us to tell the difference between what the monkey mind is saying we should do, and what the body is telling us we need.
 It can help distinguish between pain (bad) and discomfort (challenging, but not always bad).
 The mindset we practise in yoga can inform us when we really need to stop and have a rest, and when we would be better served by pushing on a little further.

-For me, on a physical level, the most important thing yoga does is lower the likelihood of picking up a running injury, while showing me on a daily basis how tough the body and mind can be.
+For me, on a physical level, the most important thing yoga does is help me to tune into my body on any given day, which I think has the potential to lower the likelihood of picking up a running injury.
+It also shows me, every time I come to the mat, how adaptive the body and mind can be.
 I run regularly and include in my training short runs, long runs, hill and speed work.
 I race fairly frequently, over a variety of distances from one mile to marathons, and have also done a 50km ultramarathon.
 I have learned to listen to my body so that when a niggle develops (which happens frequently - running is hard work and my body is constantly adapting and changing to the stresses I put it under) I can check in and see whether it might be beneficial to work more on strength and mobility, whether a delicious stretch is what I'm after, or if simply stopping and resting up might be the best thing.
 I have also found that the mental strength and tenacity I continue to develop through yoga helps me either get through the toughest runs or to know when enough is enough, to stop, move on and put a bad day behind me.

 Doing yoga is not suddenly going to make you or me into a faster runner.
-What it can do is help us become fitter, stronger, more resilient and calmer in body and mind, enable us to train regularly and efficiently while minimising the likelihood of injury, assist us to recover effectively, and allow us to continue running happily for years and years.
+What it can do is help us become fitter, stronger, more adaptive and calmer in body and mind, enable us to train regularly and efficiently while minimising the likelihood of niggles developing into serious injuries, assist us to recover effectively, and through all of this allow us to continue running happily for years and years.